hpc/charliecloud/doc/ch-image.rst

    its command line processing.
 Currently, this configuration is respected for :code:`RSYNC` arguments, but that may change without notice.

+For example:

+**FIXME**

+See the file :code:`50_rsync.bats` in the source code for more examples, including many corner cases.

 **FIXME**::

   examples